-TeamViewer: Remote access and remote maintenance
+TeamViewer: remote access and maintenance

 - Connect to an external workstation

-Time recording: HeavenHR
+Time tracking: HeavenHR

-Home office: much easier with the right tools
+Working from home is much easier with the right tools

-- A short "afk" (for "away from keyboard") in the Status Channel
+- A short "afk" (for "away from keyboard") in the status channel

-- Then an "re" ("back")
+- Followed by a "re" ("back")